agrbin/snapscale-article/README.md

 Only then, when everything was ready and it seemed that the product may work, I tackled the AI:
 - picking the technology and implementing the image recognition solution

 This is what I mean by AI comes last.
-Even if using an existing OCR was successful, I would still do all the same steps.
-The existing OCR library would still have to answer to the same requests and fulfill the same metrics.

 By the time I started iterating on the model, I had seen ~450 user images and had a good idea of all kinds of corner cases that might happen.
 I also had a dataset of images, defined metrics, debugging frontend and evaluation framework in place.

 One risk of this approach is betting everything on the fact that the last step (AI) will work.
-It could've happened that OCR at the end would be too difficult to implement, and the project would fall apart.
+It could've happened that OCR at the end would be too difficult to implement, and the project would "fail slow".

 ### The app

 The application is built using [Expo](https://expo.io) framework which is a wrapper around [React Native](https://reactnative.dev/).
 It's suitable for fast prototyping which is exactly what I needed.
 Same codebase is executed on both platforms.
 If Expo would have a book it would be called "App development for dummies".

-There is really nothing interesting in the client code implementation here.

 ### Backend

 The app needs a backend because the logs and images are stored serverside.
 There is no authentication of any kind, but there is a lightweight register step.

 On app install, user needs to agree on terms of use and sign using a captcha.
 The successful captcha challenge gives to the application a session token that is later required to communicate with the server.
-This was a good way to design an application + backend storage without requiring a login.
+I find this useful when designing an application + backend storage without requiring a login.

 Although login sounds like a good alternative, I suspected it would repel some users due to sensitivity of the images that are being sent.